 This material is widely used in the medical industry to manufacture custom orthopaedic implants such as bone and joint replacements, dental implants, and cranial plates.
 It is also used to create medical tools.
 Titanium is printed using DMLS.

 Like titanium, cobalt chrome is widely used in the medical industry to manufacture orthopaedic implants such as replacement teeth, bones, and heavy use joints, such as hips, shoulders, and knees.
 Cobalt chrome is biocompatible and highly resistant to heat, corrosion, wear, and chemicals.
 It also has high strength and hardness and is relatively lightweight.
 Parts are printed from this material using direct metal laser sintering.

 Stainless steel (17-4PH)

 Stainless steel is a high strength metal that is biocompatible and can be sterilised via various sterilisation methods.
 However, its corrosion resistance is short-term, making it less preferable than titanium and cobalt chrome, especially for implants.
 This material is great for surgical tools and temporary implants.
 Stainless steel is also cheaper to print using DMLS, than titanium and cobalt chrome.

-At Xometry Europe, we offer fast, reliable, and highly accurate 3D printing services for the thermoplastics, elastomers, and metals that are of immense benefit to the medical industry.
-We also offer various post processing operations to ensure utmost quality.
+At Xometry Europe, we offer fast, reliable, and highly accurate 3D printing services for thermoplastics, elastomers, and metals that are of immense benefit to the medical industry.
+We also offer various post-processing operations to ensure the utmost quality.

 Regardless of quantity, precision, complexity, and required delivery time, we always have the manufacturing capacity to deliver.
 Head on to our instant quoting platform to upload your models and receive a quote in seconds, absolutely free.